Identification

 Goggles (European standard - EN 166)

 When workers are facing concentrations above the exposure limit they must use appropriate certified respirators.
 To protect the wearer, respiratory protective equipment must be the correct fit and be used and maintained properly.
-For large scale/emergency use, a NIOSH/MSHA or European Standard EN 136 approved respirator is recommended if exposure limits are exceeded or if irritation or other symptoms are experienced.
-Recommended Filter type: Particulates filter conforming to EN 143 or Acid gases filter: Type E, Yellow.
-For small scale/Laboratory use, a NIOSH/MSHA or European Standard EN 149:2001 approved respirator is recommended if exposure limits are exceeded or if irritation or other symptoms are experienced.
-Recommended half mask: Valve filtering: EN405; or; Half mask: EN140; plus filter, EN 141.
-When RPE is used a face piece Fit Test should be conducted.
+Large scale/emergency use: Use a NIOSH/MSHA or European Standard EN 136 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced Recommended Filter type: Particulates filter conforming to EN 143 or Acid gases filter: Type E, Yellow.
+Small scale/Laboratory use: Use a NIOSH/MSHA or European Standard EN 149:2001 approved respirator if exposure limits are exceeded or if irritation or other symptoms are experienced.
+Recommended half mask:- Valve filtering: EN405; or; Half mask: EN140; plus filter, EN 141 When RPE is used a face piece Fit Test should be conducted

 No information available.